zerok/zerokspot.com/content/weblog/2009/enjoying-ebooks-stanza.md

 I don't need a Kindle but a battery pack for my iPod touch.
-At least that's what I'm telling myself after I've discovered Lexcycle's app [Stanza][] for me.
+At least that's what I'm telling myself after I've discovered Lexcycle's app [Stanza][] (update
+2022-01-20: defunct) for me.
 After I finished the last bunch of books I had ordered from Amazon I was kind of too lazy to order new ones.
 Too lazy and I couldn't find any Star Trek book I was really looking forward to that I didn't have at that time.
 Plus, I had just spent nearly 100 EUR with Amazon for the whole DVD collection of Charmed ;-)

 Then I remembered that public domain books like the works by H.G.
 Wells et al. were still on my to-read list.
 So I started looking for a free ebook reader